Research & Publications †

 Dr. Simmons emphasizes mind/body approaches, focusing on helping patients to take charge of their emotional and physical health through relaxation, meditation, mindfulness, cognitive restructuring and improved behavioral health.
 She was involved in the development of the Mind/Body Wellness Program, which has been provided to patients, as well as to employees and staff of the Cleveland Clinic.
 This program is an 8-week psychoeducational group program focused on Mind/Body interventions to minimize the effects of stress on one's physical and emotional health.

-adjustment to chronic illness and disability, coping with chronic illness, eating disorders, general outpatient psychotherapy and health psychology including coping with chronic medical illness, Insomnia, mind/body wellness, sleep disorders and smoking cessation, Stress Management, treatment of insomnia, Women's Health
+Adjustment to chronic illness and disability, coping with chronic illness, general outpatient psychotherapy and health psychology including coping with chronic medical illness, Insomnia, mind/body wellness, sleep disorders and smoking cessation, Stress Management, treatment of insomnia, Women's Health

 Cleveland Clinic physicians and scientists may collaborate with the pharmaceutical or medical device industries to help develop medical breakthroughs or provide medical expertise or education.
 Cleveland Clinic strives to make scientific advances that will benefit patient care and support outside relationships that promise public benefit.
 In order for the discoveries of Cleveland Clinic physicians' and scientists' laboratories and investigations to benefit the public, these discoveries must be commercialized in partnership with industry.
 As experts in their fields, Cleveland Clinic physicians and scientists are often sought after by industry to consult, provide expertise and education.